puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 [signup](https://developers.google.com/compute/docs/signup)
 for a Google Cloud Platform account and enable Google Compute Engine.

-### Setup a Puppet Agent with Google Cloud SDK
+### Setup a host with Google Cloud SDK

-You will need to designate one machine to be your Puppet Agent.
+You will need to designate one machine to be your host.
 This machine will be responsible for provisioning objects into Google Compute using the `gcloud compute` command-line utility that is bundled as part of the Cloud SDK.

-You may either use a virtual machine inside of your Google Cloud project as your Puppet Agent, or you may use a machine outside of the project.
+You may either use a virtual machine inside of your Google Cloud project as your host, or you may use a machine outside of the project.

-#### Setup a Puppet Agent inside of your Google Cloud project
+#### Setup a host inside of your Google Cloud project

-If you would like to use a virtual machine inside of your project as your Puppet Agent, setup is simple.
+If you would like to use a virtual machine inside of your project as your host, setup is simple.
 Create the instance manually, either on the [Developers Console](https://console.developers.google.com/) or via the `gcloud` command-line interface, making sure to enable the `compute-rw` scope for your instance.

 - In the Developers Console, create an instance via `Compute > Compute Engine > VM instances > New instance`, show the security options, and select "Read Write" under `Project Access > Compute`.
 - In `gcloud`, just use `gcloud compute instances create` with the `--scopes compute-rw` flag.

 Once you've setup your instance with the `compute-rw` scope, you don't need do anything else: `gcloud` comes preinstalled on the VM, and the instance is able to read and write resources within its project.

-#### Setup a Puppet Agent outside of your Google Cloud project
+#### Setup a host outside of your Google Cloud project

-If you would like to use a machine outside of your project as your Puppet Agent, you'll need to [install and authenticate gcloud](https://cloud.google.com/sdk/).
+If you would like to use a machine outside of your project as your host, you'll need to [install and authenticate gcloud](https://cloud.google.com/sdk/).

 ### Install Puppet and this module

-You'll now want to [install Puppet](https://docs.puppetlabs.com/guides/install_puppet/pre_install.html) on your Puppet Agent.
+You'll now want to [install Puppet](https://docs.puppetlabs.com/guides/install_puppet/pre_install.html) on your host.
 Once you've installed Puppet, do

 ```bash
 $ puppet module install puppetlabs-gce_compute